Azhagiya Theeye: Plot

 As they spend more time together, Nandhini and Chandran frequently clash, and Aravind often finds himself caught in the middle of their arguments.
 After Aravind returns to the United States, Chandran suggests to Nandhini that they focus on being good friends, shedding any tension between them, and living peacefully in the flat until they go their separate ways.
 He assures her that he won't misbehave, helping Nandhini feel more at ease.
 Chandran learns that Nandhini misses her puppy.
 In a comedic mix-up, Chandran and Chithappa end up in a brothel, mistakenly believing it's a place where they can find a puppy.
 Eventually, they manage to get Nandhini a new furry companion.
 Chandran continues to support Nandhini by paying her exam fees after she loses the money from selling her mother's chain.
 To raise the funds, Chandran's friends contribute ₹2000, and he sells his beloved cycle to cover the remaining ₹1000.

 Moorthy notices the strong bond between Chandran and Nandhini, joking that they look like a real couple.
 Although Chandran isn't sure about his feelings, he's hesitant to confess his love.
 Soon, Chandran realizes he has developed feelings for Nandhini.
 Tragedy strikes when Moorthy is critically injured in an accident during a serial shoot.
 As he regains consciousness, he calls out for Nandhini, intending to reveal Chandran's feelings for her.
 However, before he can convey the message, Moorthy succumbs to his injuries, leaving everyone in shock.
 Nandhini is puzzled as to why Moorthy called out for her instead of his friends.

 Later, Chandran's story is accepted, and a producer offers to produce his first film.
 Keeping his promise to Moorthy, Chandran decides to confess his love to Nandhini.
 However, he's taken aback when he discovers that she's landed a job as a systems analyst in Bengaluru and is about to relocate.
 Before leaving, Nandhini asks Chandran to sign divorce papers, which he hesitantly agrees to.
 As a token of remembrance, Chandran requests Nandhini to leave behind her footwear, which she agrees to.
 As Nandhini is about to leave the flat for the last time, she sees Chandran in tears, and her feelings begin to shift.
 Overwhelmed with emotions, Nandhini realizes her love for Chandran and tearfully hugs him.
 Just as Ramesh finishes sharing the story of Chandran's past with Sandhya, Chandran, now a successful film director, joins them for lunch with his wife Nandhini by his side.

 Production

 Radha Mohan began work on his first film Smile Please in 1996, starring Prakash Raj, but the film was shelved.
-Prakash Raj chose to produce a film with the same director and announced the project in July 2003 under the title of Koothupattarai, which developed alongside Prakash Raj's other production Naam (2003).
+Prakash Raj chose to produce a separate film with the same director and announced the project in July 2003 under the title Koothupattarai, which developed alongside Prakash Raj's other production Naam (2003).
 Navya Nair signed on to appear in the film during September 2003, which by then had been briefly titled Ellame Drama Thaan.
 It is her Tamil debut.